Supervised Classification Using Sparse Fisher's LDA: Application to DNA Methylation Data

-Based on the cross-validation results, the tuning parameter $\lambda=0.24$ was chosen, which corresponds to selecting 5 clusters with centers at 1.8, -2.2, -1.7, 2.4 and 1.5.
-These 5 selected clusters contain only 79 out of 18954 original features.
-Recall that it is not possible to select fewer than 300 features if no clustering is performed.
-The classification error on the ECOG data using these 5 clusters is 0.
-In contrast, FLDAdiag applied to the same data chooses the tuning parameter that selects 32 clusters (1663 original features).
-To investigate the effect of the number of clusters, $k$, the same data was analyzed with $k=500$.
-In this case the drop in features is again not observed, after cross-validation the algorithm selects the tuning parameter $\lambda=0.133$, which corresponds to selecting 7 clusters containing 73 original features.
-The prediction error is again 0.
-Among these 73 features 51 were among the ones selected with $k=200$.
+We proceed by analyzing the effect of clustering on the prediction performance.
+Performing cross-validation on ERASMUS dataset results in selecting the tuning parameter $\lambda=0.24$, which corresponds to five clusters with centers at 1.8, -2.2, -1.7, 2.4 and 1.5.
+These five selected clusters contain only 79 out of 18954 original features.
+In contrast, FLDAdiag applied to the same meta-features chooses the tuning parameter that selects 32 clusters (1663 original features).
+The classification error on the ECOG dataset is zero for both methods.

+To investigate the effect of the number of clusters, $k$, we repeat the analysis with $k=500$.
+In this case the algorithm selects seven clusters which contain 73 original features.
+Out of those 73, 51 features are the same as the ones selected with $k=200$.
+The prediction error on ECOG dataset is again zero.
+Thus, it appears that the algorithm is robust with respect to the number of clusters $k$.

-Given the positive effect of clustering, we applied the same strategy to perform discriminant analysis on four methylation subtypes (inv.16, t.8.21, t.15.17 and double mutants).
-Since there are 4 subtypes, 3 discriminant vectors can be considered, obtained sequentially as described in Section \ref{s:SevVect}.
-To summarize, the following steps are performed:
+Given the positive effect of clustering, we repeat the procedure using four biomarkers (inv.16, t.8.21, t.15.17 and double mutants).
+Since there are 4 subtypes, 3 discriminant vectors can be considered, obtained sequentially as described in Appendix~A. To summarize, the following steps are performed:

 \begin{enumerate} \item Choose the first two subtypes. \item Cluster the features based on the differences between the two subtypes. \item Perform discriminant analysis on clusters using only two selected subtypes. \item Determine which original features correspond to selected clusters and eliminate them from the feature set. \item Merge two subtypes into one and add one subtype from the remaining ones. \item Repeat from Step 2 until the final subtype is added. \end{enumerate}